 BACS Online and On-Campus

-The Community Studies courses that form the core of all BACS degrees are available online and on-campus.
+The core Community Studies courses are all available online and on-campus.
 In addition, other academic subjects may have course available through online delivery such as Communication, Political Science, Sociology, and Psychology.
 See the Online Education section of the CBU website for further details.

 Full or Part-time Study